plandes/clj-actioncli/README.md

 $ java -jar serviceapp.jar service -p 8080
 ```

+An action command is a map with keys:

+* **:options** has a sequence
+  of [option definitions](https://github.com/clojure/tools.cli) that is given
+  to the `clojure.tools.cli` framework.
+* **:description** A long human readable description of the command that is
+  used in the help/usage.
+* **:app** A function that is called with the parsed options and left over
+  arguments as shown in the [example](src/com/example/service.clj) below.

 There are three kinds of action commands:

 * **Global action:** These are parsed first before anything else and usually